City Centre Plan

 • How does the new city centre plan address the anticipated increase in energy demand for cooling and heating buildings and houses in response to climate change?

-Mitchell asked 5 months ago
+Mitchell asked about 1 year ago

 Hi Mitchell,